 Students will be given four (4) exams throughout the semester.
 The exams are aimed to evaluate student progress in the class.
 If discrepancies exist, notify me immediately.
-There are no makeups except in the case of an emergency.
+There are no makeups except in the case of an emergency and with the display of a doctor's note.

 Also, students will be given one (1) writing assignment.
 The writing assignment will be turned in through turnitin.com via Blackboard.
-Students will receive a written explanation on what is expected no later than one (1) week before the assignment is due.
+Students will receive a written explanation on what is expected one (1) week before the assignment is due.
 For every day late - including weekends - the paper will succumb to a five (5) point deduction on its final grade.